The Ultimate Guide to Going Alcohol-Free Later in Life

 - Cure loneliness and boredom

 Even if you've been drinking since you were a teenager like me, you're drinking may pick up in midlife.
-We are facing challenges more now than ever: divorce, aging parents, an empty nest, financial stress, and feeling the doldrums of the change of life.
+We are facing more challenges now than ever; divorce, aging parents, an empty nest, financial stress, and changes in our bodies can motivate us to drink. .

 The most important question to ask yourself is why do you drink?
 Once you have an answer to that, you can decide if you want to continue drinking, or take a break to learn more about yourself alcohol-free.

 It keeps me up at night knowing how many women in midlife are working hard to keep drinking because the thought of quitting scares them.

 I know this feeling very well.